FOREX-Yen under pressure ahead of BOJ, euro near 4-month high

 over a territorial dispute.

-For now, the dollar/yen is capped at the bottom of the cloud
+For now, the dollar/yen is capped at the bottom of cloud at

 market participants said.